Cuantos Kilos Son Una Tonelada

 Q: Is it okay to use approximate values for kilogram conversions?

 A: For most everyday purposes, approximate values are sufficient.
-However, for precise scientific or engineering applications, using more accurate conversion factors is essential.
+On the flip side, for precise scientific or engineering applications, using more accurate conversion factors is essential.

 Q: How can I easily convert tons to kilograms?